kittles/song_barker/README.md

 tell kubernetes to update the cluster with that new image. sometimes easier said than done, but ive found googles docs helpful.

-ill go into more detail on each of these in a distinct section.
+## more specific guides

-- local_testing.md is a walk through of getting the back end server, running on your local computer, as well as how to run and test the docker container that the cluster uses
+- `local_testing.md` is a walk through of getting the back end server running on your local computer, as well as how to run the docker container that the cluster uses. this is probably the first thing you'll want to do.
+- `models.md` is a discussion of the objects (db tables) that the app uses. they correspond to the logical abstractions in the code as well, for the most part.